Ioan Gruffudd’s daughter ‘denied restraining order’ against his girlfriend

 The incident allegedly occurred during one of Ella and younger sister Elsie’s overnight visits at Gruffudd’s apartment.

-Ella claimed she got upset when she realised Wallace, who suffers from multiple sclerosis, was at Gruffudd’s home “because this was an overnight visit, and I had told him in the past that I didn’t want to meet his girlfriend who was now his live-in girlfriend”.
+Ella claimed she got upset when she realised Wallace was at Gruffudd’s home “because this was an overnight visit, and I had told him in the past that I didn’t want to meet his girlfriend who was now his live-in girlfriend”.

 She added that she got so upset with the Titanic star that she “threw milk on his bed, poured mustard on the floor, and threw raw oatmeal on him”.